A bill that has passed third reading in the House of Assembly and has received Royal Assent.

 The Speaker preserves order and decorum and decides questions of order.
-He or she does not take part in House debates or vote except to break a tie.
+The Speaker does not take part in House debates or vote except to break a tie.
 However, when the House is in committee, the Speaker may participate in a debate and vote on any question.

 The gallery facing the Speaker.
-Visiting parliamentarians, diplomats, and others may be invited by the Speaker to sit in his or her gallery.
+Visiting parliamentarians, diplomats, and others may be invited by the Speaker to sit in this particular gallery.

 Speech from the Throne

 A speech delivered by the Lieutenant Governor in a ceremonial opening of the House, written by the government and stating the government’s agenda in very general terms.
 It is delivered at the beginning of each new General Asembly after a general election and each new session after a prorogation.

 A committee of Members of the Legislative Assembly mandated by standing orders.
 All standing committees are appointed for the life of a General Assembly; however, membership changes may be made by government motion at any time.

 Rules adopted by the House of Assembly to govern its proceedings.

 Statements by Ministers